LispCookbook/cl-cookbook/debugging.md

 ---

-You entered this new world of Lisp and now wonder: how can we debug what's going on ?
-How is it more interactive than in other platforms ?
-What does bring the interactive debugger apart from stacktraces ?
+You entered this new world of Lisp and now wonder: how can we debug what's going on?
+How is it more interactive than other platforms?
+What does the interactive debugger bring, apart from stack traces?

 ## Print debugging

 Well of course we can use the famous technique of "print debugging".
 Let's just recap a few print functions.

-`print` works, it prints a READable representation of its argument, which means what is `print`ed can be `read` back in by the Lisp reader.
+`print` works, it prints a `read`able representation of its argument, which means what is `print`ed can be `read` back in by the Lisp reader.